Standards: Audio - High Efficiency Audio Codecs (HE-AAC)

 Structured Audio and text to speech are extremely compact because they describe a sound that the player renders entirely in the receiving client.
 This can deliver performance as low as 100bps.

-There are a many historical versions with profiles adding more variants:
+There are many historical versions.
+Each additional profile will add more variants:

-These are the basic audio objects and the technologies that are used inside them.
-Refer to the MPEG-4 Part 3 sub-parts for functional descriptions of these tools and how they are mapped into the profiles.
+These are the basic AAC audio-objects and the technologies that are used inside them.
+Refer to the MPEG-4 Part 3 numbered sub-parts in the ISO MPEG-4 part 3 official standard for functional descriptions of these tools and how they are mapped into the profiles.
 The sub-part references are all in the MPEG-4 Part 3 standard:

 AAC LC The Low Complexity Audio Object combines the MPEG-2 Part 7 Low Complexity profile (LC) with Perceptual Noise Substitution (PNS).
 See sub-part 4.